Camel Safari

 Camel Safari is a 2013 Indian Malayalam-language romance film directed by Jayaraj which narrates a love story set in Rajasthan.
 The movie features Arun Shankar and Pankaja Menon in the lead roles.
-Sekhar Menon, Tini Tom, Sabitha Jayaraj, Binu Adimaly, Neha Ramesh, Hashim Hussain, Vishnu Mohan and Anjali Ajayan plays supporting roles; Kamal Gaur, the villain of Johnnie Walker, made a comeback.
+Sekhar Menon, Tini Tom, Sabitha Jayaraj, Binu Adimaly, Neha Ramesh, Hashim Hussain, Vishnu Mohan and Anjali Ajayan play supporting roles; Kamal Gaur, the villain of Johnnie Walker, made a comeback.
 The filming of Camel Safari begun on 22 November 2012 at the Pushkar Fair in Rajasthan.
 It was completed in three schedules with the maximum being shot in Rajasthan (Jodhpur, Jaisalmer, Bikaner and Camel safari in Pushkar) and the rest in Cochin, Kerala.
 The song rights of the film were sold to Manorama Music.
 The film Camel Safari was released on 26 September 2013.

 Plot

-Dia heroine of the movie is a management student in Mangalore.
-She and four of her friends (Catherine, Hashim, Yamini and Chinna Gounder) visit Rajasthan for 15 days to attend a marriage.
+Dia is a management student in Mangalore.
+She and four of her friends (Catherine, Hashim, Yamini and Chinna Gounder) visit Rajasthan for 15 days to attend a wedding.
 There she meets a Rajput boy Pavan and falls in love with him.
-What happens to her there after that in that unknown land makes the content of the film.
+What happens to her thereafter in that unknown land forms the rest of the film.